galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 - trajectory-analysis
 - paper-replication

-contributors:
+contributions:
+  authorship:
     - wee-snufkin
+  editing:
+    - hexylena
     - nomadscientist
+  funding:
+    - EPSRC Training Grant
 ---

 # Introduction

 This tutorial is a follow-up to the ['Single-cell RNA-seq: Case Study']({% link topics/transcriptomics/index.md %}), we will use the same sample from the previous tutorials.
 If you haven’t done them yet, it’s highly recommended that you go through them to get an idea how to [prepare a single cell matrix]({% link topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md %}), [combine datasets]({% link topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}) or [filter, plot and process scRNA-seq data]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}) to get the data in the form we’ll be working on today.

 In this tutorial we will perform trajectory analysis using [monocle3](https://cole-trapnell-lab.github.io/monocle3/).
 You can find out more about the theory behind trajectory analysis here /slides/.
-We have already analysed the trajectory of our sample using ScanPy toolkit in another tutorial: [Trajectory Analysis using Python (Jupyter Notebook) in Galaxy](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.html).
+We have already analysed the trajectory of our sample using ScanPy toolkit in another tutorial: [Trajectory Analysis using Python (Jupyter Notebook) in Galaxy]({% link topics/transcriptomics/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md %}).
 However, trajectory analysis is quite sensitive and some methods work better for specific datasets.
 Now you can go through the same steps but using a different method to compare the results, usability and the final outcome!
 Sounds exciting, let’s dive into that!

 {% snippet faqs/galaxy/tutorial_mode.md %}

 ## Get data
-We still work on data from a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)), making this case study even more comprehensive.
+We still work on data from a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)), making this case study even more comprehensive.
-Monocle3 works great with annotated data, so we will make use of our annotated AnnData object, generated in the previous [tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.html#neighborhood-graph).
+Monocle3 works great with annotated data, so we will make use of our annotated AnnData object, generated in the previous [tutorial]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}).
 So you see - all the hard work of processing data was not in vain!
 We will also need a ‘clean’ expression matrix, extracted from the AnnData object just before we started the processing.
 You can find both datasets in this [input history](https://humancellatlas.usegalaxy.eu/u/j.jakiela/h/monocle3-input-files) or download from Zenodo below.

 >### {% icon hands_on %} Hands-on: Data upload